 In 2002 Anagnos was a signatory to Not in Our Name’s “Statement of Conscience,” which condemned the Bush administration's “stark new measures of repression” domestically, and its “unjust, immoral, illegitimate, [and] openly imperial policy towards the world.”

-Anagnos is also an endorser of World Can't Wait, a direct action movement founded in June 2005 by Charles Clark Kissinger, a longtime leader of the Revolutionary Communist Party.
+Anagnos was also an endorser of World Can't Wait, a direct-action movement founded in June 2005 by Charles Clark Kissinger, a longtime leader of the Revolutionary Communist Party.